 Want to do all the London sightseeing, very quickly?
 Then here’s the route map for you.

 Redditor magulagie has created the ultimate sightseeing walk for tourists in a hurry.
-Just a shade over five miles long on the map, it takes in a ton of London’s most iconic features, and if you neglect to actually go inside any of the places you pass, it’ll only take about two hours!
+Just a shade over five miles long on the map, it takes in a ton of London’s most iconic features, and if you avoid going inside any of the places you pass, it’ll only take about two hours!
 Perfect for ticking a lot of tourist-y boxes, filling up that Instagram story, or just getting your bearings on foot at the beginning of a trip.
-(And Londoners, you now have the ultimate map to share with out-of-towners.)
+(See more free things to do in London.)

 You’ll start off at Trafalgar Square…